cc-magnus/hexa-space-htmx/NOTES.md

 ## Current Challenge

 * client side JS without breaking the Hexagon?
+    * AlpineJS magic (yes it is really called magic https://alpinejs.dev/advanced/extending#custom-magics) for client JS
+    * currently bundleing our domain function and intialization function Alpine magic in ts file with parcel
+    * Open Topic
+        * Is that our wiring because we need magic alpine wrappers?